jeremyiwk/OpticsModel/README.md

 This program is an attempt to create a simple simulation engine for a charged particle optical system.
 For the time being, this will be entirely exploratory and unusable.
 This file will be a running notebook of my design strategy as I build the thing, but I will replace it with an actual README file when I'm done.

 I'm hoping the program will be based vaguely on my understanding of the BEM code used in Pulsar Physics' General Particle Tracer: https://www.pulsar.nl/gpt/, only much much much simpler and far less optimized.
 Unlike General Particle Tracer, this program will be non-relativistic.
 The justification for this is based on the energy scale of the particles involved.
-Particle energies will be well below $10\text{e}5$ eV.
+Particle energies will be well below $1\text{e}5$ eV.
+The particles involved will ideally approximate Focused Ion Beam ions like Gallium.
+In which case, the speed of particles at this energy is roughly $1\text{e}-3$ m/s.

 ### Basic Function